 If you do have cold feet wear socks (and this is also where a warm bath can do wonders).
 The cooling effect right after you get out of a bath is another sign for the brain to relax.

 Most common triggers include stress, anxiety or depression.
-But in can also be a combination of factors building during the day such as anger or even grief.
+But it can also be a combination of factors building throughout the day, such as anger or even grief.

-Some simple triggers can also be quickly addressed such as excessive alcohol or caffeine intake, lack of exercise or over stimulation before bedtime.
-In some cases, in can be a clue to an underlying condition such as a thyroid disorder.
+Some simple triggers can also be quickly addressed, such as excessive alcohol or caffeine intake, lack of exercise or over stimulation before bedtime.
+In some cases, it can be a clue to an underlying condition such as a thyroid disorder.